-Each anterior spinal artery arises from the vertebral artery in the cranial cavity, descends anterior to the medulla and both unite to form a single trunk.
-This trunk descends on the ventral midline of the spinal cord and enters the vertebral canal via the intervertebral foramina to supply the spinal cord.
+Each anterior spinal artery arises from the vertebral artery in the cranial cavity, descends anterior to the medulla, and both unite to form a single trunk.
+This trunk descends along the ventral midline of the spinal cord and enters the vertebral canal via the intervertebral foramina to supply the spinal cord.

 The spinal branches of the vertebral artery arise in the neck, reach the spinal cord via the intervertebral foramina and supply it.

-The muscular branches of the vertebral artery arise in the neck and supply the deep muscles of the neck.
+The muscular branches of the vertebral artery supply the deep muscles of the neck.

 The posterior inferior cerebellar artery (PICA) arises from the vertebral artery near the lower end of the olive.
 The posterior inferior cerebellar artery supplies the medulla oblongata, the choroid plexus of the fourth ventricle, the dentate nucleus, the cerebellar hemisphere, and the inferior vermis.